Accident Forgiveness Insurance: How It Works & Is It Worth the Cost?

 See if you qualify for a lower rate in less than 2 minutes

-A single at-fault accident can raise your car insurance rates by 43% to over 50% — and that surcharge can stick around for three to five years.
+A single at-fault accident can raise your car insurance rates by 42% or more — with the 2026 national average full coverage premium now sitting at roughly $2,496 per year — and that surcharge can stick around for three to five years.
 Accident forgiveness is the coverage feature designed to protect you from exactly that scenario, shielding your premium after your first qualifying at-fault collision.

-In this guide, you'll learn exactly how accident forgiveness works, which companies offer it for free versus as a paid add-on, what eligibility looks like, and how to decide whether it's worth adding to your policy.
+In this guide, you'll learn exactly how accident forgiveness works, which companies offer it for free versus as a paid add-on (and why State Farm doesn't offer it at all), what eligibility looks like, and how to decide whether it's worth adding to your policy.
 Whether you're a clean-record driver curious about protection or someone who just had their first fender-bender, this breakdown will help you make a smarter, more informed decision.

 Key Pinch Points